.

 Description

-Both species are around 80 cm long; the Red-legged Seriema is slightly bigger than the Black-legged.
+Both species are around long; the Red-legged Seriema is slightly bigger than the Black-legged.
 They forage on foot and run from danger rather than fly .
 They have long legs, necks, and tails, but only short wings, reflecting their way of life.
 They are brownish birds with short bills and erectile crests, found on fairly dry open country, the Red-legged Seriema preferring grasslands and the Black-legged Seriema preferring scrub and open woodland.

 They give loud, yelping calls and are often heard before they are seen.